-When you market your story, you’re marketing it to the audience that wants that concept, and then you have to follow through on the promise to deliver it.
-But you have to know what your genre is, what the rules are for that genre, and how to still be original within it.
+When you market your story, you’re marketing it to the audience that wants that concept.
+You have to follow through on the promise to deliver it.
+But to do that, you have to know what your genre is.
+What are the rules for that genre?
+How can you still be original within it?

 Is it a horror?
-Is it an urban fantasy?
-Is it a thriller?
-Within each genre there’s a certain expectation the audience will have, and if they go to the film to watch it with that lense and we don’t deliver, then it will impact their experience of it, even if it is still a good film.
+An urban fantasy?
+A thriller?
+Within each genre there’s a certain expectation the audience will have.
+If they go to the film to watch it with that lens and we don’t deliver, then it will impact their experience of it.
+Even if it is still a good film.

 Pitching the genre correctly, and covering the beats required within that genre whilst still being original, are essential for making your story successful.
 If you don’t understand your genre properly, you can miss something important.

 Identifying your genre might seem simple, but it isn’t necessarily.
 As I say, Hollowhood has elements of a variety of different genres, horror, thriller, urban fantasy, plus elements of romance, comedy and drama.
 Narrowing it down and targeting it accurately is tricky.